elasticsearch-dump/elasticsearch-dump/README.md

                     (default: '{"User-Agent": "elasticdump"}')
                     Type/direction based headers are supported .i.e. input-headers/output-headers
-                    (these will only be added based on the current flow type input/output) --params
+                    (these will only be added based on the current flow type input/output) --esCompress
+                    if true, add an Accept-Encoding header to request compressed content encodings from the server (if not already present) and decode supported content encodings in the response.
+                    Note: Automatic decoding of the response content is performed on the body data returned through request (both through the request stream and passed to the callback function) but is not performed on the response stream
+                    (available from the response event) which is the unmodified http.IncomingMessage object which may contain compressed data.
+                    See example below.
+--params
                     Add custom parameters to Elastisearch requests uri.
 Helpful when you for example want to use elasticsearch preference